drkameleon/nim-webview/README.md

 ## Building

-To build all you have to do is:
+To build the test app, all you have to do is:

 ```bash
 nim c test.nim